Middle School Retreat Program

 Every October, our students join their classmates on grade-level retreats.
 Our goals for this program fall into three categories: to develop relationships among the members of our community, to foster an understanding of and appreciation for the outdoors, and to cultivate self-confidence and independence in our students.
 In the course of the three-year program, students make new friends, get to know teachers outside the classroom, learn new skills, and become familiar with the natural beauty of several California venues.
 Naturalists who work with the retreat groups teach students respect and responsibility for the environment and engage them in activities that are often challenging.
 With the shared experience of learning new skills and meeting personal challenges, the retreat program promotes class unity and the development of some close friendships.

-The ninth graders’ four-day retreat is a canoe trip down the Colorado River.
+The ninth graders’ four-day retreat is normally a canoe trip down the Colorado River.
 The students paddle two-person, 17-foot canoes and carry all of their own gear and food.
 Each night, they camp on the riverbank.
-Students swim, have water fights, spend time in the sun, and enjoy a positive, community-building outdoor experience.
+Students swim, have water fights, spend time in the sun, and have a positive and community building outdoor experience.

 Upper School Retreat